Objective-Function Free Multi-Objective Optimization: Rate of Convergence and Performance of an Adagrad-like algorithm: The Multi-Objective Adagrad Algorithm

 As $\lambda^k$ is feasible for \eqref{P3} for $x=x^k$ we obtain that the partial derivative of $L$ as defined above w.r.t.\ $t$ equals zero.
-For the partial derivative w.r.t.\ $d$ we obtain the condition
+For the partial derivatives w.r.t.\ the components of $d$ we obtain the condition

 which is satisfied for $d=\nk$ by the definition of $\xi^k$ and of $\nk$.
 It remains to show that the complementarity conditions are fulfilled, i.e., that the Lagrange-multipliers to the inactive constraints are zero.
 As $\|\nk\|_2^2=1$ it remains to show that for all $j\in[m]$ we have